wdi-atx-10/shaping-up-with-angular/readme.md

 ## Bonus

+* Build a one-model blog that uses hard-coded data (i.e., all of your posts and their data are stored in an object literal).
-Once you have completed the assignment, you are welcome to watch the remaining "Shaping Up With Angular" lessons.
+* Watch the remaining "Shaping Up With Angular" lessons.